PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 identity, and unconsumed result remain intact; only their orchestration moves behind a focused pass-module boundary.
 Runtime tests cover both stable and prune-only paths, and the already-full 128/128 phase-result store is unchanged.

+The following characterization also fixes the adjacent direct channel Slice/Pad/Mul raw-to-summary boundary.
+It makes no production change and explicitly requires the existing raw wrapper to remain available for terminal recovery callback composition.